 Rev. Fr.
-Joseph Maxwell Appiagyei from a family of seven siblings, was born to Peter and Victoria (all deceased) on October 17, 1967 at Kumasi, Ghana and received the sacrament of baptism the following year at the St. Peter’s Cathedral Basilica, Kumasi.
+Joseph Maxwell Appiagyei from a family of seven siblings, was born to Peter and Victoria (both deceased) on October 17, 1967 at Kumasi, Ghana and received the sacrament of baptism the following year at the St. Peter’s Cathedral Basilica, Kumasi.
 He is one of the two sets of twins of his parents.
 However, he had the inspiration to become a priest at the very early age of 10 years.
 Whilst having dinner with his father and siblings at table one day, the father was asking each of his kids what they would want to become in the future, and coming to his turn, young Maxwell just said “I would like to be a priest.”
 When his father asked for the second time, if he doesn’t want to be a Doctor or Pharmacist or a Lawyer or an Architect or banker etc. he emphatically said, “even if I become one of those, I will still become a priest.”

 After completing the high school in 1988, he entered the St. Paul Major Seminary in 1990 for a year discernment and two years Philosophical studies.
 He was sent to Rome for the continuation of his seminary formation and Theology studies in Collegio Sedes Sapientiae and the Pontifical University of the Holy Cross respectively, where he obtained his Bachelor’s degree in Theology in 1996.
 He then received the sacred order of the diaconate in the basilica of St. Appolinaire in Rome.
 He later had his priestly ordination back home in Ghana in 1997 at the Cathedral of St Thomas, Obuasi, Ghana.
 He was sent again to Rome to specialize in Moral Theology at the same Pontifical University, graduating with a Licentiate in Sacred Theology.
 (STL)